Everybody who builds mobile apps agrees that retention is the most confusing metric.

 A week-on-week retention is a number of users retained from the last week to this one.

 Looking at the chart, week2-to-week3 retention % is week3 retention/week2 retention * 100.
 The majority of users are lost during week0-week1 and then there’s a decrease in the drop-off.
 By week6-week7 the most active users keep on using the app with a drop-off rate of 20% odd.

 Imagine that Organic, Facebook, Google & affiliates are the main acquisition sources.
 Let’s consider that week1 retention for Facebook is 30% and week5 retention is 7%.

 The activation rate varies from channel to channel.
-Dinesh Vernekar provides the following example: “your organic users might have a better activation rate compared to Facebook, while incent traffic might have better activation rate(since they are paid for taking actions) though a poor retention rate.”
+Dinesh Vernekar provides the following example: “your organic users might have a better activation rate compared to Facebook, while incent traffic might have a better activation rate(since they are paid for taking actions) through a poor retention rate.”

 Considering you have 5000 downloads per day, how many users would you left have in a month with a 10% retention?

 Channels lose users at various rates according to their weekly retention rates.
-Look at a sample model illustrating the amount users you would lose.
+Look at a sample model illustrating the number of users you would lose.

 Further clarifying this equation:

 Users at start of week0*(1-week0_retention rate) + Users at the start of week(-1)*(week1-week0 retention) + Users at the start of week(-2)(week2-week1 retention) + Users at the start of week(-3)*(week3-week2 retention) + Users at the start of week(-4)*(week4-week3 retention) + Users at the start of week(-5)(1-week5 retention)

 So, growth = Sum(growth in each channel)